manwar/docker-guide/README.md

 **NOTE:** It is not recommended to hardcode sensitive data in the docker compose configuration file.

-To solve the problem, we can create `docker variables` as environment variables as below:
+To solve the problem, we can create `docker variables` as environment variables like below:

     version: '3.8'
     services: